Kuma110011/8431-Group10/README.md

     + `show_next_user_swiping()`: Displays the next user profile for swiping and handles user actions such as like, dislike, or skip.

     + `skip_user_and_continue()`: Allows users to skip a profile without making a decision, and proceed to the next profile.
+That skipped user may still appear in the swiping feature unlike the function `dislike_user()`

     + `view_profile()`: Allows the user to view their profile information, including personal details, interests, and introduction.

     + `edit_profile()`: Enables users to modify their profile information, including name, location, interests, and introduction.
+Does not allow user to modify age nor gender.

     + `delete_profile()`: Provides the option to delete the user's profile permanently after confirmation.
+The profile will be deleted from the `matching_app.db`

     + `view_matches()`: Displays a list of all users who have mutually liked each other, and allows the user to view detailed profiles of their matches.